GENERAL ELECTION (MIDTERM)

 Contact your state representatives and ask them to expand Vote-by-Mail to all voters in Kentucky.

 LIMITED.
 Only Absentee Voters may vote early In-Person.
 They may apply for an absentee ballot In-Person at their County Clerk's Office and vote that ballot in the same trip.
 See ABSENTEE VOTING for more info.

 Contact your state representatives and ask them to expand In-Person Early Voting to more locations and to all Kentucky voters.

 YES.
 Registered voters who will be eighteen (18) on or before Election Day may vote in the preceding Primary Election.

 NOTE: Voters who will be eighteen (18) on or before the Presidential Election who want to vote Republican in the Presidential Primary must register to vote before Dec 31 of the preceding year.

 Students attending college in Kentucky should visit the CAMPUS PROJECT for more information on registering to vote and voting in Kentucky.

-Military and Overseas Voters should go HERE for more information on registering to vote and voting in Kentucky.
+Military and Overseas Voters should go to the Federal Voting Assistance Program website for more information on registering to vote and voting in Kentucky.

 To be eligible for Restoration of Civil Rights, applicants must have received a Final Discharge from parole or their sentence must have expired, whichever is applicable.
 Applicants must not be under felony indictment, must not have pending charges or owe any outstanding fines or restitution.
 An ex-felon MUST APPLY to have their rights restored.
 Ex-felons MUST re-register to vote.